abhiwand/atk/doc/source/ad_inst_vm.rst

     -rw-r--r--   1 taproot taproot  311641390 2014-08-01 /user/taproot/datasets/test_lda.csv

 The datasets in '/home/cloudera/examples/datasets' are for reference.
-The actual data that is being used by the Python examples and the |TA| server is in 'hdfs://user/taproot/datasets'.
+The actual data that is being used by the Python examples and the |PACKAGE| server is in 'hdfs://user/taproot/datasets'.

 To run any of the Python example scripts, start in the examples directory and